 When you invest in dynamic price optimization software, you make sure to always be competitive in terms of price - when it is advantageous for you and no matter what sudden changes may occur in the market.
 At the same time, you eliminate much of the manual work of preparing competitor analyzes and/or measuring the price elasticity of your products.

 Dynamic price optimization is valuable.
-In addition to always having the best price for you, you also free up time to focus on other important tasks - e.g., getting a handle on your Black Friday strategy, making better campaigns, and making better purchases.
+In addition to always having the best price for you, you also release time to focus on other important tasks - e.g., getting your Black Friday strategy under control, making better campaigns, and making better purchases.

 Why is dynamic price optimization valuable in the context of Black Friday?

-In connection with Black Friday, many e-Commercers waste time manually tracking and changing prices.
+Many e-Commercers waste time manually tracking and changing prices in connection with Black Friday.
 Their employees spend all day following the market and comparing prices and products.
-The price is extra important on Black Friday.
-With dynamic price optimization, you automate this process and free up time to handle, e.g., customer inquiries -there will probably be several inquiries on such a busy sales day.
+With dynamic price optimization, you automate this process and release time to handle, e.g., customer inquiries -there will probably be several inquiries on such a busy sales day.

 With an accurate insight into the price elasticity - based on sales data, for example, from last Black Friday - it is also made clear which products have a high price elasticity.